Western Athletic Conference: 1960s: Formation

+1970s and 1980s: Success and first expansion

 With massive growth in the state of Arizona, the balance of WAC play in the 1970s became increasingly skewed in favor of the Arizona schools, who won or tied for all but two WAC football titles from 1969 onward.
 In the summer of 1978, the two schools left the WAC for the Pac-8, which became the Pac-10, and were replaced in the WAC by San Diego State and, one year later, Hawaii.
 The WAC further expanded by adding Air Force in the summer of 1980.
 A college football national championship won by Brigham Young in 1984 added to the WAC's reputation.
 This nine-team line-up of the WAC defined the conference for nearly 15 years.

-Second wave of expansion
+1990s: Second wave of expansion

 Fresno State expanded its athletic program in the early 1990s and was granted membership in 1992 as the nationwide trend against major college programs independent of conferences accelerated.
 The WAC merged with the High Country Athletic Conference, a parallel organization to the WAC for women's athletics, in 1990 to unify both men's and women's athletics under one administrative structure.

 In 1996, the WAC expanded again, adding six schools to its ranks for a total of sixteen.
 Rice, TCU, and SMU joined the league from the Southwest Conference, which had disbanded.
 Big West Conference members San Jose State and UNLV were also admitted, as well as Tulsa from the Missouri Valley Conference.
 Also, two WAC members for men's sports at the time, Air Force and Hawaiʻi, brought their women's sports into the WAC.
 With the expansion, the WAC was divided into two divisions, the Mountain and the Pacific.

 To help in organizing schedules and travel for the far-flung league, the members were divided into four quadrants of four teams each, as follows:

 Quadrant one was always part of the Pacific Division, and quadrant four was always part of the Mountain Division.
 Quadrant two was part of the Pacific Division for 1996 and 1997 before switching to the Mountain Division in 1998, while the reverse was true for quadrant three.
 The scheduled fourth year of the alignment was abandoned after eight schools left to form the Mountain West Conference.

 The division champions in football met from 1996 to 1998 in the WAC Championship Game, held at Sam Boyd Stadium (also known as the Silver Bowl) in the Las Vegas Valley.